 Over time, you become a little careless and install the plugins faster and faster.
 However, I can only strongly recommend going through this checklist with every installation or upgrade.

 It seems like a long time, but it costs a lot of time if something happens.
-In extreme cases, you can even get into trouble with the provider and lawyers if the site is misused by hackers, which is a huge amount Traffic is initiated or the content or search results on Google are changed.
+In extreme cases, you can even get into trouble with the provider and lawyers if the site is misused by hackers, which is a huge amount Traffic is initiated or the contents or Search results can be changed on Google.

 In the end, you will save a lot of time when installing or upgrading plugins if you go through this checklist of caution criteria conscientiously.